VMware Cloud on AWS

 11. When does this transition to the new logging solution start and when must customers complete their transition from Aria Operations for Logs SaaS?

-VMC will introduce an updated log forwarding UI from within the existing Aria Operations for Logs SaaS console on May 1, 2025.
+VMC introduced an updated log forwarding UI within the existing Aria Operations for Logs SaaS console on May 1, 2025.
 Customers will have 90 days, until July 31, 2025, to create new log forwarding configurations and provide their own solution to process/store their SDDC logs.
 We will disable all previous log forwarding configurations and API keys after July 31, 2025, as well as the remaining functionality within the Aria Operations for Logs SaaS UI.